NASA-NJU/FlyMon/README.md

 ## 📏 Simulation Framework

 For the convenience of accuracy estimation, we implemented a simulated version of FlyMon in C++ to test the algorithms' accuracy.
 Note that the simulation is not a simple implementation of the algorithms with c++.
 It also uses match-action tables to construct the measurement algorithms, just like the hardware implementation.
+In this simulation, we implement various measurement algorithms based on CMU, including BeauCoup, SuMax, CM-Sketch, BloomFilter, MRAC, and HyperLogLog.
-In addition, we built an automated testing framework for repeating the experiment.
-The simulation code is located in the [simulations](./simulations) directory.
+In addition, we built an automated testing framework for repeating the experiments.
+The simulation codes are located in the [simulations directory](./simulations).

 ## 📖 License